How to Boil and Eat Lobster

 So whenever I’m in New England in the summer (according to my local friends, summer is the best time for lobsters, they’re more plentiful and therefore less expensive) I make a point to have some.

-Now, there are many ways to cook lobster, and probably just as many ways to eat it.
+Now, there are many ways to cook lobster, and probably just as many ways to eat them.
 Boiling is the most straightforward way to cook lobster, though you can easily steam them too.

 I like my lobster dipped in hot melted butter, so that’s what is presented here.
 Some people just like a squirt of lemon juice, or dipped in mayonnaise.
 Some people meticulously extract the meat from every little leg.
 I skip them and go for the claws, knuckles, and tail.